shuan4638/Fingerprint-Passing-nerial-network-FPNN-/README.md

 ## Author
 This code was written by Shuan Chen (PhD candidate of KAIST CBE) in 2019 for chemical GCN practice.

-## Contributing
+## Acknowledgement
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-This work was inspired by 2 papers:
+This work was heavily inspired by 2 papers:

 1. "Convolutional networks on graphs for learning molecular fingerprints", Neural information processing systems, pp. 2224–2232, 2015